Flyers lose 3 straight in regulation for first time since Oct. 28-Nov. 1

 Tampa Bay surged to a 3-0 lead 22 and a half minutes into the game.

 Kucherov and Brayden Point, the Lightning's big boys, did damage.
-They combined for three early goals, with Point striking first just 1:46 minutes after puck drop.
+They combined for three consecutive goals, with Point striking first just 1:46 minutes after puck drop.

 Kucherov's first goal came two seconds after Tampa Bay's power play expired.
 He then added a power play marker early in the second period to give the Lightning the commanding three-goal lead.